UCL/rsd-cppcourse/introduction/02whycpp.md

 No Good Choice
 --------------

 There is no great choice of language for scientific programming.
-Python, Perl, and MATLAB are too slow, C and FORTRAN are insufficiently flexible and expressive, and C++ is just too darn complicated and hard.
+Python, Perl, and MATLAB are too slow, C and Fortran are insufficiently flexible and expressive, and C++ is just too darn complicated and hard.
 Of these unpleasant choices, however, we believe C++ is the best choice if both performance and expressiveness are important to your work.

 C++ from Python, MATLAB, Perl, or Ruby: The Bad
 -----------------------------------------------